forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/remote-development.md

    You’ve set up a dev container for an existing project to use as your full-time development environment.

-## Using Windows Subsystem for Linux
+## Using Windows Subsystem for Linux (WSL) 2

-For remote development using the Windows Subsytem for Linux follow the instructions below.
+Follow these instruction for remote development using WSL 2.

-## Install
+### Install

-To start developing in a container with the Windows Subsystem for Linux (WSL), first you must set up WSL on your machine.
-To do so, following the [instructions provided by Microsoft](https://docs.microsoft.com/en-us/windows/wsl/install-win10). **Note, you should only use WSL2.
-There are known issues with WSL1.
-The instructions below assume Ubuntu.
-Other Linux distros should work, but the steps may be slightly different.**
+First, set up WSL 2 on your machine.
+Follow the [instructions provided by Microsoft](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

+**Important:** Only use WSL 2.
+There are known issues with WSL 1.
+These instructions below assume Ubuntu.
+Other Linux distros should work, but the steps may be slightly different.

-After you have installed WSL2, you will need to setup your environment for Salesforce Development.
-The two main things you will need are Node.js, the Salesforce CLI, and the JDK.
+After you have installed WSL 2, set up your environment for Salesforce development.
+You'll need Node.js, Salesforce CLI, and  OpenJDK.

 To install Node.js, follow [these instructions provided by Microsoft](https://docs.microsoft.com/en-us/windows/nodejs/setup-on-wsl2).
-It is recommended you use NVM in order to easily switch between node versions.
-For Salesforce development, generally you should use the LTS version of Node.js.
+We recommend that you use NVM to easily switch between node versions.
+For Salesforce development, you'll like use the LTS version of Node.js.

-Once Node.js is setup, install the Salesforce CLI by running the following.
+Once Node.js is set up, install Salesforce CLI by running:

 ```
 $ npm install sfdx-cli -g
 ```

-To install the JDK run the following command.
+To install the JDK, run:

 ```
 $ sudo apt install openjdk-11-jre-headless
 ```

-In order to determine the path of your JDK installation run the following.
+To determine the path of your JDK installation, run:

 ```
 $ update-java-alternatives --list
 ```

-You should get a list back with one of the paths being something like `/usr/lib/java-1.11.0-openjdk-amd64`.
+The output contains a path that looks something like `/usr/lib/java-1.11.0-openjdk-amd64`.
 Copy that path for later use.

 ### Open a Project in a Dev Container

-1. Open an existing project you want to work with or create a new project.
+1. Open an existing project or create a new project.
 1. From the Command Palette, run **Remote-Containers: Add Development Container Configuration Files**.
-   If you are unable to see this command, make sure that you have installed the latest version of VS Code Remote Development Extension Pack.
+   If you are unable to see this command, make sure that you have installed the latest version of the VS Code Remote Development Extension Pack.

    ![Add Dev Container Config Files](./images/add_dev_container.png)